awsdocs/amazon-eks-user-guide/doc_source/capacity-blocks-mng.md

        --launch-template id="lt-id",version=1
    ```

 1. Make sure that the nodes join after scale up\.
-Amazon EKS clusters using managed node groups with capacity blocks don't perform any validations that instances launched actually join and register with the cluster\.
+Amazon EKS clusters using managed node groups with Capacity Blocks don't perform any validations that instances launched actually join and register with the cluster\.

 1. If you set `desiredSize` to `0` at create time, then you have different options to scale up the node group when the capacity reservation becomes active:
    + Create a scheduled scaling policy for the ASG that aligns to the Capacity Block reservation start time\.
 For more information, see [Scheduled scaling for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-scheduled-scaling.html) in the *Amazon EC2 Auto Scaling User Guide*\.